croz-ltd/klokwrk-project/support/documentation/article/modules-and-packages/modulesAndPackages.md

 are contained in a single feature.
 In our case, we have a feature with the name `cargobooking`.

 Under the `cargobooking` feature package, we can find packages and classes related to the hexagonal architecture - `adapter` and `application`.
-Package `application` contains inbound and outbound port interfaces, together with corresponding data structure classes if those are necessary (i.e., `BookCargoRequest` and `BookCargoResponse`).
+Package `application` contains inbound and outbound port interfaces, together with corresponding data structure classes if those are necessary (i.e., `BookCargoCommandRequest` and `BookCargoResponse`).
 Under the `service` package, we can find domain application services (i.e., `CargoBookingApplicationService`) that implement inbound port interfaces.

 Adapters live in the `adapter` package.
 There are inbound and outbound adapters.
 We can see here `CargoBookingWebController` as an example of a **driving inbound** adapter.
 It depends on and calls